 - Once melted, stir in sugar.
 Remove from heat and let cool for 5 minutes.

 - Whisk in Guinness and vanilla extract until smooth.
 Quickly beat in egg until combined.
 Whisk in dry ingredients until smooth.

-- Pour batter into prepared pan and bake for 25-30 minutes, or until a toothpick inserted in the center comes out clean.
+- Pour batter into prepared pan and bake for 25-30 minutes, or until a toothpick inserted in center comes out clean.

-- Cream butter in the bowl of a stand mixer on high until light and fluffy.
+- Cream butter in bowl of a stand mixer on high until light and fluffy.
 Add Bailey's Irish Cream and beat until combined.